 Allow Yourself to Accept and to Move on

 The time will come where you begin to accept your loss.
 You must allow yourself to move on.
 You’ll never forget and/or honour.
 Yet to heal from grief and loss will mean to rebuild.
 Remember, taking care of yourself as you grieve is the number one priority.

-For more guidance through the grieving process, reach out to Kenna and Turner.
-We are here to support you and those around you.
+At Kenna and Turner we are here to support you and those around you.